Historic Prisoner's Trail in Ushuaia

 Things to do Historic Prisoner's Trail in Ushuaia

-The journey takes approximately 30 minutes on foot, crosses part of the forest of Ushuaia and allows to know a bit of history of the city, since by there, until 1949, the train of the prisoners passed, who cut and transported firewood to supply the city and the Presidio (today Maritime Museum and the Presidio).
-There is abundant vegetation such as lengas, willows and several other species of trees, bushes and wild plants.
-In addition, you can see or hear some species of birds, and sometimes also some foxes.
-It is a very peaceful place to walk, since there is clean and fresh air, no disturbing noises or many passers-by.
-It is advisable to wear warm clothes and waterproof footwear, as there may be puddles of water and mud.
-In every season of the year, this trail has its charm, which makes it a very photographable place.
-It is a safe place for those who walk there, as motor vehicles such as motorcycles, scooters, cars, etc. are not allowed. one of the most important and outstanding things about this trail is that you can still see some sleepers from the small train tracks!
+The tour is divided into two parts, the first one lasts 30/35 minutes on foot, it crosses part of the Ushuaia forest and allows to know a bit of history of the city, since the train of the prisoners used to pass through there, until 1949, cutting and transporting firewood to supply the city and the Presidio.
+Also, you can appreciate the surrounding and nearby nature of the place, with abundant vegetation: lengas, willows and several other species of trees, bushes and wild plants.
+You can see or hear some species of birds and sometimes some foxes.
+It is a very peaceful place to walk, with clean and fresh air, without disturbing noises.
+The second part of the journey takes 30 minutes and goes to the meeting point, but returning through quiet neighborhoods, seeing other points of interest: Monte Susana, Beagle Channel, Port of Ushuaia.
+I recommend wearing warm clothes and waterproof footwear, as there may be puddles of water and mud.
+In every season of the year, this road has its charm, which makes it a very photographable place.
+Motorcycles, scooters, cars, etc. The highlight of the walk is that you can still see some of the sleepers of the small train tracks!

 Meeting point